What Are The Best Treatment For Sciatic Nerve Pain & Sciatica Symptoms?

 According to sciatica specialists, sciatica is caused when any part of the nerve is irritated or pinched.
 If the symptom’s onset is sudden, it is likely due to a specific event like an injury, a herniated disc, or pregnancy-induced pelvic rotation and inflammation.

-However, if the symptoms seem to develop gradually over time, it may be related to degeneration, or caused by the development of a bone spur on your spine, degenerative disc disease, or spinal arthritis.
+However, sometimes the symptoms seem to develop gradually over time.
+It may be related to degeneration, or caused by the development of a bone spur on your spine, degenerative disc disease, or spinal arthritis.

-Those at a higher risk for getting sciatic nerve pain are those with sedentary jobs or lifestyles, and those who are obese with more stress on their spine causing pressure on the nerves of the back.
-Jobs that require carrying heavy items or repeatedly twisting the back are also at a higher risk of sciatica.
+Those at a higher risk for getting sciatic nerve pain are those with sedentary jobs or lifestyles, and those who are overweight, with more stress on their spine, causing pressure on the nerves of the back.
+Jobs that require carrying heavy items or repeatedly twisting the back are also associated with a higher risk of sciatica.

 What Are the Symptoms of Sciatic Nerve Pain?